104620/Urbanek_104620_feippds/README.md

 *In all of these processes where we have used mutex.
 We used is as lock that another thread can't attend same process.
 This time for incrementation and decrementation capacity of waiting_room.
+*Implemented code you can test with proper represented such as IDLE running the main.
+Also, the code is generating output that works on basic principles of this problem.

 Resources:
 - https://github.com/tj314/ppds-2023-cvicenia/blob/master/seminar3/mutex.py